cli-tools/calibre/README.md

   the `/books` folder, which triggers a restart of calibre server.
   Certainly fixable, but not a priority since epub can still be downloaded the device, and Calibre online reader kind of sucks anyway.

+  *Update*: This seems to be a Sqlite related issue.
+By ignoring create/delete events on `*.db-journal` files this bug should be avoided.

 ## Setup Calibre users